tomerm/MLClassification/TrainAndTest/README.md

-bertOutPath | <path> | Path to the folder with resulting BERT files showMetrics | yes/no | Need to show testing results (model's metrics) kfold | 10 | Number of cross-validation cycles vSave | yes/no | Need to save datasets, correpond to the cross-validation cycle with the best results cvPath | <path> | Path to the folder containing datasets used in cross-validation cycle with the best results
+bertOutPath | <path> | Path to the folder with resulting BERT files showMetrics | yes/no | Need to show testing results (model's metrics) kfold | 10 | Number of cross-validation cycles cvSave | yes/no | Need to save datasets, correpond to the cross-validation cycle with the best results cvPath | <path> | Path to the folder containing datasets used in cross-validation cycle with the best results

 ## Collector